-In 1980 it was a South Dune camp.
+In 1980, it was a South Dune camp.
 But he confesses: ‘There was nothing new that I learned.’
-There are about Azharuddin’s unique qualities might even be considered strange.
+Azhar-ud-din’s unique qualities might even be considered strange.
 He never seemed to be excited about being interviewed.
 He was far from overawed.
 He had his wits about him and listened to every question keenly before coming up with a reply.
 ‘How long I stay in the middle is more important to me than the number of runs I make.

 Nobody told me this.
 In fact, I bat from session to session.
 I tell myself, I have played till lunch.
 Now I must go on till tea.
 I suppose it sounds very easy.
-But the important thing I learned in my first Test itself is the longer one stays the more runs one can make.
+But the important thing I learned in my first test itself is that the longer one stays, the more runs one can make.
 One does not get too many loose totally yet.
 I received a telegram at lunchtime saying that he was critically ill.
 I could never make it.
-I think I made 151, my best innings till today so that he would hear about it.
+I think I made 151, my best inning till today, so that he would hear about it.

 I have watched films by Viv Richards and Greg Chappell.
 I like Chappell more because he has such fine technique.’
 Was there anybody he loved most?
 ‘Yes, my grandfather, who is no more.
 You see I was brought up by him.
 He was the headmaster of a college.’
 He continued: ‘You know, when I was playing for the Under-25 side in Ahmadabad, I was injured before lunch on the opening day, the second finger of my right hand.
 The injury has not healed the better to eat you with!
 Because he is a Hyderabadi.

-Rajinder Singh Ghai batted in: ‘Sir, he is so quiet outside.
-But in the room, he can be a lively company.’
+Rajinder Singh Ghai batted in, ‘Sir, he is so quiet outside.
+But in the room, he can be lively company.’
 There was something left unsaid.
-I asked him about his attitude to net practice.
+I asked him about his attitude toward net practice.
 He has prominent front teeth — the ‘all the better to eat you with’ type — and showed them when he replied: ‘I try not to get out at net practice.’
 To say that there are some striking similarities with that country boy from Bowral would be premature.
-But there is about the approach something very Brad-manesque.
+But there is something about the approach that is very Brad-Manesque.

 One wonders if Don Bradman ever had a hero.
-Whether he had read a book at the start of his career.
-Bradman, it is said, had few friends.
+Whether he had read a book at the start of his career or not, Bradman, it is said, had few friends.
 Azharuddin does not seem to have very many.
 Bradman surely did not like getting out anywhere at any time.
 Muhammad Azhar-ud-din does not want to get out at nets.
-More, Muhammad Azhar-ud-din has done what Brad-man never did — made centuries in his initial three Tests.
-Muhammad Azhar-ud-din — the chosen one, the favorite, and now beloved to all.
+More importantly, Muhammad Azhar-ud-din has done what Bradman never did—made centuries in his initial three Tests.
+Muhammad Azhar-ud-din chosen as the favorite and is now beloved by all.